 - Apply before

-DisciplinesVisual Arts Graphic Design Media Studies & Mass Media View 72 other Masters in Media Studies & Mass Media in Canada
+DisciplinesVisual Arts Graphic Design Media Studies & Mass Media View 37 other Bachelors in Graphic Design in Canada

 We are not aware of any academic requirements for this programme.